luigifreda/3dpatrolling/patrolling_ws/src/multirobot/README.md

 You could also **build your graph interactively** and then immeditely start the patrolling.
 This can be done in a very similar way by:
-* first, setting the following variables in the script `sim_launcher_patrolling`:
+* First, setting the following variables in the script `sim_launcher_patrolling`:
 `ENABLE_PATROLLING=1`
 `BUILD_GRAPH_ON_START="true"`
-* then, you can set your desired `WORLD_NAME`
+* Then, you can set your desired `WORLD_NAME`
-* next, run the script `sim_launcher_patrolling` and repeat the procedure above once RVIZ is ready and the maps have been loaded.
+* Next, run the script `sim_launcher_patrolling` and repeat the procedure above once RVIZ is ready and the maps have been loaded.
-* once you are ready, select the action `Patrolling - send task` and the robots will start patrolling the assigned graph.
+* Once you are ready, select the action `Patrolling - send task` and the robots will start patrolling the assigned graph.

-N.B.: The essential nodes (needed to build the graph) are automatically called in the script `sim_launcher_patrolling`.
+*N.B.*: The essential nodes (needed to build the graph) are automatically called in the script `sim_launcher_patrolling`.
 In particular, these can be manually launched with the following command:
 `$ roslaunch patrolling_build_graph build_graph.launch map:=<name of your environment>`

+*N.B.*: if you use the Qt GUI, the checkboxes `Enable patrolling` and `Build graph on start` allow selecting the values of the variable `ENABLE_PATROLLING` and `BUILD_GRAPH_ON_START` respectively.

 ----
 ## How to create a new scenario

-1) Open a new terminal a run the following commands
-`$ roscd patrolling3d_sim`
+1) Open a new terminal and run the following commands `$ roscd patrolling3d_sim`
 `$ cd maps`
 `$ mkdir <your-awesome-scenario-name>`